SalmaAlassal/mrNetwork/OSI Model/README.md

 ## Network Layer

-- It is a layer 3 that manages device addressing, tracks the location of devices on the network.
+- It is a layer 3 that manages device **addressing**, tracks the location of devices on the network.

-- It determines the best path to move data from source to the destination based on the network conditions.
+- It determines the **best path** to move data from source to the destination based on the network conditions.

-- The protocols used to route the network traffic are known as Network layer protocols.
+- The protocols used to route the network traffic are known as **Network layer protocols**.

-- Routers are the layer 3 devices, they are specified in this layer.
+- **Routers** are the layer 3 devices, they are specified in this layer.

 **Functions:**